 Tips for Helping a Loved One With Dissociation

 If someone is experiencing dissociation, that can be a sign of a deeper issue.
 Dissociation symptoms, in some cases, mimic depression, post-traumatic stress disorder (PTSD), or DID.
-Encouraging your loved one to seek treatment may be the best option.
+Encouraging your loved one to seek Dissociative Identity Disorder Treatment in Irvine, or any of our mental health locations in California, may be the best option.
 However, there are small things you can do to help.

 An aspect of dissociation is a disconnection from reality.
 It can therefore be helpful for the person to practice grounding techniques or coping skills.
 The purpose of grounding techniques is to help a person connect back to the physical world.
 This can help them reconnect their mind to the present.